 In this example, the Velcro has been fully removed as there is no intention to swap between hard and soft tops in the future.
 If preferred however, the Velcro can be left in place (to allow future re-fitting of the soft top) and the deck edge rubber fitted up to it.

 The next job is to neatly glue the 'L' section deck rubber over the top edge of the deck as shown.
-Waterproof super glue is being used.
+Good quality, waterproof Cyanoacrylate super glue is being used.
 Remember to just work in short lengths at a time, keeping the rubber neat along it's length.

 TEST FITTING THE DECK TRIM PANEL:

-Place the fibreglass deck trim into position and temporarilly hold it up to the deck edge using strips of tape.
+Place the fibreglass deck trim into position and temporarily hold it up to the deck edge using strips of tape.